Generative Prior-Guided Neural Interface Reconstruction for 3D Electrical Impedance Tomography: Generative Prior-Guided Neural Interface Reconstruction

-By introducing the implicit neural representation of surfaces, we transform the challenging surface optimization problem on the infinite-dimensional admissible set $\mathcal{A}$ into a more tractable optimization problem in a compact latent space $\mathcal{M}$ (Figure \ref{fig:latent_space}).
-This reduction of dimensionality represents a paradigm shift in our approach to EIT interface reconstruction.
-Given a pre-trained NDF model, we seek the optimal latent code $z\in\mathcal{M}$ such that
+To address the severe ill-posedness, we transform the challenging shape optimization problem from the infinite-dimensional admissible set $\mathcal{A}$ into a principled search within the learned manifold of plausible shapes encoded in latent space $\mathcal{M}$ (Figure \ref{fig:latent_space}).
+This dimensionality reduction represents a paradigm shift in our approach to EIT interface reconstruction.
+Given a pre-trained 3D generative model, we seek the optimal latent code $z\in\mathcal{M}$ such that

 where $u$ solves the state equation \eqref{state1} with boundary $\Gamma_z$ which is implicitly defined as the zero level set of our neural network: